kashanshah/html-theme/README.md

-# HTML Boilerplate
+# Teknoffice HTML Template
-This is a boilerplate for HTML Project.
+This repository contains the boilerplate for the HTML project.
+The project is set up with Gulp, Webpack, and SASS to compile and bundle the assets.
+The project is set up with a basic structure to start the development.
+The project is set up with the following features:

 ## Getting Started
 Set up the project on your local with these step: